Rudxain/custom-emoji-inliner/README.md

 This will be a Python script that parses a "definitions-file" from working-directory (or parent dirs), and it replaces GH/Discord-style "emoji references" (that's how I call them) with the corresponding HTML `<img>` element.
 The default global sizes of all emojis is `16em` rather than `2em`, because of the way GH markdown-renderer works.
 An [example end-product](https://github.com/Rudxain/Rudxain/blob/main/README.md#langs) can be found at my profile.

-Despite the fact the script will be desgined for use in GH, it can also be used to generate HTML files with custom emojis, as it'll be fully format-agnostic (content-format and filename-extension are irrelevant).
+Despite the fact the script will be desgined for use in GH, it can also be used to generate HTML files with custom emojis (although this might **completely break** your HTML if you aren't careful), as it'll be fully format-agnostic (content-format and filename-extension are irrelevant).
 The input text-file to be processed can be in any encoding that Python3 supports, however the **emoji-defs must be UTF-8**.

 If you need advanced-management and/or auto-updates for specific file-lists and globs, you'll need `make` and a make-file.
 I won't implement advanced features, as this script is meant to be "basic".